-The reality is that the difference between greatness and mediocrity is really very small.
+In reality, the difference between greatness and mediocrity is very small.

 Don’t believe it?
 Here’s a concrete example: A baseball player with a batting average of .275 is considered middle of the road, while a player with a .300 batting average is destined for the hall of fame.
 The difference between the two is 15 more hits in a typical 600-at-bat season.
 That’s getting more hits just 3% of the time.

 We’ve all heard the phrase, “Don’t sweat the small stuff.”
 Well, in marketing, and frankly, many other aspects of life, you should always sweat the small stuff.
 In our experience, 80% of all purchase decisions have already been made before you ever get an at bat with the client or prospect.
 The question is: what do you do with the other 20%?